Skip to Main Content

 You are required to use page numbers for quotes.

-See also: Direct quotation of material without page numbers, e.g. webpages, online videos.
+See also: Direct quotation of material without page numbers, e.g. webpages, online videos, some ebooks.

 Author notes: